immutables/immutables.github.io/immutable.md

 }
 ```

-Explicitly declared "Builder" could specify all needed `extends` or `implements` declarations
-as well as it could have convenience methods that will show up on immutable object builder.
+Explicitly declared abstract "Builder" could specify all needed `extends` or `implements` declarations as well as it could have convenience methods that will show up on immutable object builder.
 However, special care should be taken in order to maintain structural compatibility of
 declared builder supertype and generated builders, otherwise compile error will occur in generated code.

+Using "forwarding" factory methods and abstract builder it is possible to hide generated implementation type and it's builder from the API.
+See [example](#hide-implementation).

 <a name="constructor"></a>
 ### Constructor method